Azure/AzOps/docs/wiki/DeploymentStacks.md

 - **Exclusion Handling**: Files listed in the `excludedAzOpsFiles` setting of a `.deploymentStacks.json` file are skipped during processing.
 - **Fallback Logic**: If no specific or general `.deploymentStacks.json` file is found, the root `.deploymentStacks.json` file is used, if available.
 - **Non Stack Deployment**: If no applicable `.deploymentStacks.json` file is found or all are excluded, the template is processed as a non-stack deployment.
-- **Multiple Template/Parameter Files**: The `Core.AllowMultipleTemplateParameterFiles` setting determines whether parameter or template file names are used to locate specific stack files.
+- **Multiple Template/Parameter Files**: The `Core.AllowMultipleTemplateParameterFiles` setting determines whether parameter or template filenames are used to locate specific stack files.
 - **Override Mechanism**: Specific `.deploymentStacks.json` files override root-level settings, enabling granular control for individual templates.
 ```mermaid
 flowchart TD